mmirabi/CustomDesign/README.md

-# CustomDesign woocommerce plugin 2.0.0
+# Magic woocommerce plugin 2.0.0
-This plugin for designing rugs in WordPress (WooCommerce).
+This plugin for designing rug in WordPress (WooCommerce).
 More details will be added over time.